-Found a pet?
+You Found a Pet

+We are glad you found a lost pet!
 In order to have a centralized location for lost pets, the Pinellas County Return to Owner Task Force dictates all stray animals go to Pinellas County Animal Services to have the best chance at being reunited with their families.
-As a part of the task force, we encourage all pets be in a centralized location for reunion.
-Pinellas County Animal Services can be reached at 727-582-2600.
+As a part of the task force, the Humane Society of Pinellas encourages all pets to be brought to the centralized location for reunion..

+Pinellas County Animal Services is located at 12450 Ulmerton Road, Largo, FL and can be reached at 727-582-2600.
 If Animal Services is closed, stray pets can be brought to one of their after hours locations:

+Below are stray and abandoned animals currently being housed at our shelter.
 These animals must be held for the Pinellas County minimum “stray hold” period, which is between 1-7 days, after which they will be placed for adoption.
 While we have to hold them before adoption, they can be reclaimed at any time.

 If you have lost your pet and see it pictured below, please contact our Admissions Department right away at (727) 797-7722 ext.
 232.

 To reclaim your pet, you must provide proof of ownership, including medical records, adoption or purchase paperwork, and/or photos of your pet.
 You must also provide proof the pet is currently vaccinated against rabies.
 If you cannot provide this evidence, we are required by law to update the pet’s rabies vaccine at your expense and charge you for a Pinellas County pet license.